forderud/IntelliMouseDriver/README.md

 Filter drivers for Microsoft Pro IntelliMouse that implements safety checks and exposes WMI interfaces.
-Based on the [KMDF filter driver for a HID device](https://github.com/microsoft/Windows-driver-samples/tree/main/hid/firefly) sample from Microsoft that have been updated to work with more recent IntelliMouse models ([backport request](https://github.com/microsoft/Windows-driver-samples/issues/1022)).
+Based on the KMDF HID device [firefly](https://github.com/microsoft/Windows-driver-samples/tree/main/hid/firefly) sample from Microsoft that have been updated to work with more recent IntelliMouse models ([backport request](https://github.com/microsoft/Windows-driver-samples/issues/1022)).
 The mouse should report itself with `VendorID=045E` (Microsoft) and `ProductID=082A` (Pro IntelliMouse).

 ### Driver projects
 | Driver      | Description                                             | Test utilities |